Taught course

 Course content

-As a postgraduate, you will have access to state-of-the-art facilities that include recording studios, practice and rehearsal rooms, our concert room and an instrument collection.
+We pride ourselves on being one of the leading music departments in the UK, offering innovative courses and producing cutting-edge music research.
+As a postgraduate, you will have access to state-of-the-art facilities, including recording studios, practice and rehearsal rooms, our concert room, and an instrument collection.
 In addition, the University library contains a wide collection of books, scores, and CDs, and offers a rich range of online resources.

 Course structure